adithyanraj03/Paper_08_Data-Set_Gan_Terrain/README.md

 ## Overview
 This repository contains a structured dataset of terrain information designed for advanced computational research in geographic data modeling.
-The data combines synthetically generated terrain models with real-world geographic data from authoritative sources.
+The data combines synthetically generated terrain models with real-world geographic data from authoritative sources.<br><br>
 This sample represents a subset of a larger comprehensive dataset used in our research.
 The data has been organized into clusters for easier navigation and sampling.

 ## Repository Structure